RonaldAllanRivera/irank-calc-cards/TECHNICAL-DOCS-CARDS.md

 ## Trade‑offs considered
 - Dots vs. arrows only: dots added for mobile discoverability; hidden on desktop per design.
-- Mobile CTA override in PHP (`wp_is_mobile()`): simplest server‑side approach; if a full page cache serves the same HTML to all devices, consider a CSS/JS alternative for the label.
 - Fixed mobile media height vs. responsive height: chosen variable `--media-h-mobile` for predictable cropping and quick tuning.

 ## Testing checklist